Need Assistance With a Plumbing Issue? Call Us (630) 968-0783

 Are drain cleaners effective?

 Unfortunately, the answer to this is complicated.
 Sometimes, drain cleaners will work to unclog your drain.
 Other times, they won’t work at all and will actually make the situation worse.
 There are many factors at play, including the severity of the clog, the material causing the backup, the location of the clog in the drain, and the type of drain cleaner used.
 Though drain cleaners will sometimes unclog your drain, we advise our customers to not use them due to the many risks they pose.
+Stephens Plumbing offers drain cleaning services in areas such as Downers Grove, Burr Ridge, Oak Brook, Painfield, Woodridge, Lisle, Naperville, and other areas of Illinois.
+Our technicians utilize a long, flexible power rod to unclog your drain and other drain cleaning techniques that are designed to prevent damage to your pipes and plumbing system.

 Risks to your health and the environment